Decorated antique clay travel canteen from the 19th century

 Description

 These small terracotta bottles were specially designed to store water or other liquids essential for quenching the thirst of pilgrims during their journey.
-Relatively small in size, with a lens-shaped form, they could be attached to a belt or carried on the shoulder using a string wrapped around the flask and threaded through four loops or perforated sockets on the sides.
+Relatively small in size, with a lens-shaped form, they could be attached to a belt or carried on the shoulder using a cord wrapped around the flask and threaded through four loops or perforated sockets on the sides.

-Thus, the basic travel tool was soon decorated and enriched with new shapes, both in terms of the plastic material from which the flask was made and its typology, leading to unique forms such as the hollow inside flask, which, equipped with a base, suggests more of a decorative than functional purpose.
+Thus, the basic travel tool was soon decorated and enriched with new shapes, both in terms of the plastic material from which the flask was made and its typology, leading to unique forms such as the hollow flask, which, equipped with a base, suggests more of a decorative than functional purpose.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+It is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-Original Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
-It features significant similarities and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+This period is marked by significant similarities and references to Roman and Greek ornamentation.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
-This is especially important when choosing a luxurious antique piece for your interior.
+This is especially important when searching for a luxurious antique piece suitable for your interior.

 Attributes / Details